 To help you understand how this all works, I put together a diagram showing how a bar is built

 Now for the answer to the bonus question!
 SELECT Team, STUFF( REPLICATE(' ', ROUND(CAST(MIN(Score) AS float) * 50.0 / CAST((SELECT MAX(SCORE) FROM @TeamScore) as float), 0)) + REPLICATE('*', ROUND(CAST((MAX(Score) - MIN(Score)) AS float) * 50.0 / CAST((SELECT MAX(SCORE) FROM @TeamScore) as float), 0)), CAST(ROUND(CAST(AVG(Score) AS float) * 50.0 / CAST((SELECT MAX(SCORE) FROM @TeamScore) as float), 0) as int),1,'|') as Spark FROM @TeamScore GROUP BY Team

 Which produces these results:

-In summary, I used several concepts to answer this question:
+As a summary, there are several concepts I used to answer this question: